KaitlinMarshmallow/hello-world/README.md

       <h4>Evening on Broadway</h4>
         <p>Evening on Broadway is a performance put on by the CHS choir program because it features performances by each choir.
 The event is themed around musical theatre performances.
 Many solos, duets, and group performances are also featured, and the auditions are open to a variety of performers.</p>
         <h4>Camas Got Talent</h4>
+<p>Although Camas Got Talent is not a choir-specific event, it is organized and put on by the CHS choir department.</p>
+        <h4>Graduation<h4>
+          <p>Each year, SVE performs at the CHS graduation.</p>
+       <h4>Choir Barbeque<h4>
+         <p>At the end of the year, the CHS choir program has a program-wide barbeque to celebrate at the end of the year.</p>
+ <h1>The Business of Music Project, 2017-2018<h1>
+   <p>This year, the Camas High School Choir program is working in cooperation with Kelly Pratt and his band as part of the "Business of Music" learning project for the students.</p> <br>
+   <p>The set features 10 songs featuring various choirs, from one to all of the choirs for each song as well as featured singers.
+The CHS choir students perform with the band in concerts.</p>
+   <h4>Portland Concert</p>
+     <p>The most recent performance for the project occurred at the Portland Institute for Contemporary Art (PICA).</p>

   </body>